SockAndSandal/harjeetkhanduja.com/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a website I made for Harjeet Khanduja, and is my first web development project.
-You can check out the website <a href="harjeetkhanduja.com">here</a>!
+You can check out the website [here](http://harjeetkhanduja.com)!

 ### Built With